christiebarron/pythonApiChallenge/README.md

 # API Challenge

-This is an ongoing project as part of the UofT SCS Data Analytics Bootcampmy to utilize APIs in python.
+This is an ongoing project as part of the UofT SCS Data Analytics Bootcamp to utilize APIs in python.